High School Lover

 High School Lover is a 2017 American romantic thriller directed by Jerell Rosales in his theatrical directorial debut.
 The film stars Paulina Singer, François Arnaud, Lana Condor, Tyler Alvarez, Julia Jones, and James Franco.
 It premiered in Los Angeles on January of 20, 2017 and then went on to have a television premiere on Lifetime.

 Plot

-After Kelly Winters, a 17-year-old high school senior, falls in love with Christian Booth, a famous actor who is 9 years older than her, after she snuck into a private Hollywood party at an underground club, her father; Rick (also a cinematographer) tries to intervene before the crush turns into a dangerous obsession.
+After Kelly Winters, a 17-year-old high school senior, falls in love with Christian Booth, a famous actor who is 9 years older than her, Rick (also a cinematographer) tries to intervene before the crush turns into a dangerous obsession.